EmirhAnX61/Termux-Tools/README.md

 # Termux-Tools

-This is version 1.0
+This is version 1.1

-if you like version 1.0 wait big update
+if you like version 1.1 wait big update

 TERMUX TOOLS:
 SpamBOT
+ipinfo
+midipianoplayer

 coming soon:
 zphisher
 sqlmap
-ipinfo
 wifite
 wifite 2
 ...